Should You Take Viagra If You Don’t Have ED?

 Does Viagra Improve Sexual Performance in Healthy Men?

 Research shows that Viagra does not improve sexual performance in men who do not have ED.
 It does not increase libido, arousal, or orgasm quality.
-In fact, some men may feel psychological dependence or anxiety about sexual performance if they rely on the drug unnecessarily.
+Taking Viagra without ED can also create psychological dependence, where men begin to feel anxious about sexual performance if they stop using the drug.

 Psychological Effects and Placebos